 Other improvements include renovated classrooms, a new study room in the West Hall, and the addition of a student café on the building’s third floor.
-A new conference space at the Croft Chapter House required AV and sound baffling, which were concentrated in a centralized medallion off the historic fabric, allowing these alterations to remain reversible for future technological demands.
+A new conference space at the circular Croft Chapter House required AV and sound baffling, which were concentrated in a centralized medallion off the historic fabric, allowing these alterations to remain reversible for future technological demands.